-- () In April 2021, the Turkish Competition Authority (the "TCA") initiated an investigation against 32 companies regarding anti-competitive agreements in the labor markets (including companies operating in the e-commerce, retail, broadcasting and fast-food industries, but excluding the Group).
+In April 2021, the Turkish Competition Authority (the "TCA") initiated an investigation against 32 () companies regarding anti-competitive agreements in the labor markets (including companies operating in the e-commerce, retail, broadcasting and fast-food industries, but excluding the Group).
 On 18 August 2021, the Group received a notification from the TCA stating that the Competition Board, the executive body of the TCA, had decided to initiate an investigation on 5 August 2021 against 11 companies including Hepsiburada the subject of which is same with the existing April 2021 investigation and merged these two investigations.
 The Group received TCA's report on the investigation on April 18th, 2022.
-In the investigation report the rapporteurs are of the opinion that we are in violation of the Competition Law which prohibits anti-competitive agreements in the labor markets and administrative fine will be imposed.
+In the investigation report the rapporteurs are of the opinion that the Group is in violation of the Competition Law which prohibits anti-competitive agreements in the labor markets and administrative fine will be imposed.
 It is important to state that this report shows the opinion of the rapporteurs, and the Competition Board will make the final decision.
 The Group expects that the final decision will be rendered within the next 6 months.
 If the Competition Board considers that there is a violation in line with the report of the rapporteurs, according to the "Regulation on Fines to Apply in Cases of Agreements, Concerted Practices and Decisions Limiting Competition, and Abuse of Dominant Position" (Penal Regulation), a ratio between 2% and 4% of the D-Market's standalone annual net revenue as per statutory financial statements prepared in accordance with tax legislation, of the previous year (2021) shall be taken as a basis for penalty.
-Since the management and legal advisors concluded that the cash outflow is probable, the Group recognized a provision amounting to TRY 127,525 thousand in its consolidated financial statements, as its best estimate.
-The amount was calculated by applying 2% to the D-Market's standalone annual net revenue as per statutory financial statements prepared in accordance with the tax legislations for the year ended 31 December 2021 and reduced by 25% for early payment discount on the amount calculated, if the administration fine will be paid within 30 days, an option which the management will exercise. - () Legal disputes mainly comprise labour lawsuits claimed against the Group.
+Since the management and legal advisors concluded that the cash outflow is probable, the Group recognized a provision amounting to TRY127,525 thousand in its consolidated financial statements, as its best estimate in 2021.
+The amount was calculated by applying 2% to the D-Market's standalone annual net revenue as per statutory financial statements prepared in accordance with the tax legislations for the year ended 31 December 2021 and reduced by 25% for early payment discount on the amount calculated, if the administration fine will be paid within 30 days, an option which the management will exercise.
+In 2022, on the basis of legal opinion which considered similar cases, the provision expense was recalculated as TRY95,643 thousand, representing 1.5% of annual net revenues as reported in statutory financial statements in accordance with the tax legislations for 2021 and reduced by 25% for early payment discount on the amount calculated.
+The TCA board, at its own discretion, may also apply a discount between 25% and 60% of the total penalty if they decide to apply extenuating circumstances.
+In calculating the provision, the Group estimated that a 25% discount would be applied on total penalty, which resulted in the reduction in the calculation from 2% of revenues to 1.5% and then also reduced by 25% for early payment discount on the amount calculated.